faisalahmed11/sunnyside-agency-landing-page-solution/README.md

 ## Acknowledgments

-I Would like to thank a lot to the frontendmentor.io for such a amazing work towards improving students skills with such a amazing and interesting practical challenges and also providing all the support with project material, solution and give connecting us with our peers.
+I Would like to thank a lot to the Frontend Mentor team for such a amazing work towards improving students skills with such a amazing and interesting practical challenges and also providing all the support with project material, solution and connecting us with our peers.